microsoft/code-with-engineering-playbook/observability/ml-observability.md

 TensorBoard is a popular tool amongst data scientist to visualize specific metrics of Deep Learning runs, especially of TensorFlow runs.
 TensorBoard is not an MLOps tool like AML/MLFlow, and therefore does not offer extensive logging capabilities.
 It is meant to be transient; and can therefore be used as an addition to an end-to-end MLOps tool like AML, but not as a complete MLOps tool.

 [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)
-Application Insights can be used as an alternative sink to capture model metrics, and can therefore offer more extensive options as metrics can be transfered to e.g. a PowerBI dashboard.
+Application Insights can be used as an alternative sink to capture model metrics, and can therefore offer more extensive options as metrics can be transferred to e.g. a PowerBI dashboard.
 It also enables log querying.
 However, this solution means that a custom application needs to be written to send logs to AppInsights (using for example the OpenCensus Python SDK), which would mean extra effort of creating/maintaining custom code.

 An extensive comparison of the four tools can be found as follows: